Arpit01Goel/TimeTableGenerator/Readme.md

 # TimeTable Generator

 ## Prerequisites
-1. Install Python (if not already installed).
+1. Ensure Python is installed on your system.
 2. Install the required Python library:
    ```bash
    pip install pandas